 Barred Variation for the G7 Chord

 It’s called another version of the G7 ukulele chord, and musicians play this voicing as a barre chord.
-To accomplish this voice, fret the four strings at the seventh fret with your 1st finger.
+To accomplish this, fret the four strings at the seventh fret with your 1st finger.
 After that, play the A string at the eighth fret with your 2nd finger.

-Barre chords contain fame for being troublesome to strum.
-Despite being one of the easiest barre chords considering shape, it might seem to be tough for you to hold the chord to sustain for long periods at first as this position might cause strain on your fretting hands.
+Barre chords are famous for being troublesome to strum.
+Despite being one of the easiest barre chords considering shape, it might seem to be tough for you to hold the chord to sustain for long periods at first, as this position might cause strain on your fretting hand.

 In this case of being tricky to sustain this chord, frequently practicing can be the best way for you, and you attempt to compress the tension in your fretting hand.
 Don’t forget to take frequent breaks!